ylleonv/GLMcat/cran-comments.md

 * ubuntu 18.04.5 (on travis-ci), R 3.6.3
 * win-builder (devel)

-Hello, thanks again for your reply.

- - I replaced GLMcat by 'GLMcat' in all the necessary cases

-That was the only remark of the last CRAN revision.
+Hello,

+ - The only modification was to remove the base package from Imports in the description file

+There was 1 NOTE:
+installed size is 19.3Mb
+     sub-directories of 1Mb or more:
+     libs 18.9Mb

+It seems that this is a common note among packages using C++ through the Rcpp library.